 Now you have all the information you need to choose the best hand dryers for your business.

 Hand drying should be used in conjunction with hand sanitizing/hand washing for hand hygiene best practices.
 It is imperative to operate a clean, hygienic washroom environment for all who use it, and ensuring that you have a good stock of hand soap, drying facilities, and hand sanitizer available at all times.
+This is made easier with commercial soap and sanitizer stations, such as the 2000ml refillable Gojo soap dispensers.

 Citron is a leading service provider with innovative hand hygiene products with various options to suit all business’ needs.
 Contact our team today for a managed washroom facilities quote and to find out more about our range of commercial hand dryers.